rogeroliveira84/node-api-sqlserver/README.md

 # node-api-sqlserver
-A simple Node API connecting to SQL Server
+A Node API connecting to SQL Server